John Lewis NIMHD Research Endowment Program

-NIMHD Research Endowment Program grantees must provide a 5-year strategic plan that establishes priorities for the use and growth of endowment fund income.
-Capacity and infrastructure-building activities may include the following:
+Grantees must provide a 5-year strategic plan that establishes priorities for the use and growth of endowment fund income.
+Capacity- and infrastructure-building activities include but are not limited to the following:

-- Enhancing the academic environment by creating courses in research methodology and health disparities science to complement and strengthen their curriculum.
+- Enhance the academic environment and curriculum by creating challenging courses or programs in topics such as research methodology, grant writing, and health disparities science.

-To be eligible for a Research Endowment Program award, a higher education institution must have an endowment that is less than or equal to half of the national median of endowments.
-Eligible institutions must also be a current or former site for a Health Resources and Services Administration (HRSA) or NIMHD Center of Excellence.
+To be eligible for a John Lewis Research Endowment Program award, an institution of higher education must have an endowment that is less than or equal to half of the national median of endowments at institutions that conduct similar biomedical research or training of health professionals.
+Eligible institutions must also be a current or former site of a HRSA or NIMHD Center of Excellence.

 - The Minority Health and Health Disparities Research and Education Act of 2000 (Public Law 106-525) authorized the National Center on Minority Health and Health Disparities (NCMHD) Research Endowment Program to facilitate minority health and health disparities research through the creation of an endowment fund in institutions with Centers of Excellence funded by the Health Services and Resources Administration (HRSA) under sections 736 of the Public Health Service (PHS) Act.
 The initial awards were issued in Fiscal Year 2001.

 - On March 23, 2010, the Patient Protection and Affordable Care Act (Public Law 111-148) re-designated NCMHD as NIMHD and expanded eligibility for research endowment grants to include institutions with Centers of Excellence funded by NIMHD under sections 464z-4 of the PHS Act.